Keuchel labors through Atlanta debut, Nats nip Braves 4-3

 Braves: Mike Foltynewicz (2-5, 5.53 ERA), who is 5-4 with a 4.02 ERA in 11 career starts against Washington, will start for Atlanta on Saturday.

-Nationals: Anibal Sanchez (3-6, 3.84) is 3-0 in his last four starts.
+Nationals: Aníbal Sánchez (3-6, 3.84) is 3-0 in his last four starts.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports